-From 1st January 2007 each time a team races in a BFA sanctioned Flyball tournament with a recorded time: under 22 seconds each dog racing in that heat will receive 25 points towards a Flyball title; under 26 seconds each dog racing in that heat will receive 10 points; under 30 seconds each dog racing in that heat will receive 5 points; provided that a BFA Head Judge or Officer is present and at least four BFA Registered Teams compete.
+- 1.1 Each time a team races in a BFA sanctioned flyball tournament with a recorded time, each dog that contributed to the time will earn points towards a flyball title (Appendix 2).
+This is provided that a BFA Head Judge or Officer is present.
 The teams must actually compete.
+The amount of points awarded will depend on the time gained, as follows:

+- Under 18 seconds = 30 points

+- Under 21 seconds = 25 points

+- Under 24 seconds = 20 points

+- Under 27 seconds = 15 points

+- Under 30 seconds = 10 points

-All four dogs on the team must, in the opinion of the BFA representative successfully complete a run in a reasonable length of time.
+All four dogs on the team must, in the opinion of the BFA representative, successfully complete a run in a reasonable length of time.
 The BFA representative shall determine what is reasonable.
-All four teams may be from within the same Team number provided all are registered with the BFA and were given an equal opportunity to enter but declined to do so.
 All team handlers and box loaders must be current members of the BFA.
-All dogs must be BFA registered, with owners who are current members of the BFA.
+All dogs must be BFA registered, and registered to an owner/handler who is a current BFA member.
 Failure to comply will result in the loss of all points.